jthack/PIPE/README.md

 ### Understanding the Basics:

 1. **What is Prompt Injection?**
-   Prompt injection is a technique where malicious users provide misleading input that manipulate the output of an AI system.
+   Prompt injection is a hacking technique where malicious users provide misleading input that manipulates the output of an AI system.

 2. **Consequences:**
-   To clarify the security impact instead of trust, bias, and ethical impact, we are focused on attacks that can lead to effects on the Confidentiality, Integrity, and Availability (CIA) of an application:
+   To highlight the security impact as opposed to that of trust, bias, and ethical impact, we will focus on attacks that can lead to effects on the Confidentiality, Integrity, and Availability (CIA) of an application:

     - **Confidentiality:** Exposing sensitive data or user information.
     - **Integrity:** Misleading information or harmful actions.